Repair-welding

 Therefore the production manager may have little patience for the doubts and needs of the repair team.

-What is needed is the most complete knowledge on the material and condition of the broken parts.
-This information could be included in the manufacturing drawings of the equipment, but if not, it should be achieved by indirect methods.
+This information could be included in the manufacturing drawings of the equipment, but if not available, it should be achieved by indirect methods.

 The additional missing link is a clear understanding of the causes determining the failure, in order to avoid its recurring, after the equipment is being returned to operation.